Home > Reincarnation Reincarnation In Judaism

 Reincarnation In Judaism

 From time to time in Jewish history, there was an insistent belief that their prophets were reborn.
-Evidence of this can be found in the Hebrew scriptures, the Dead Sea Scrolls, early Christian and Jewish Gnostic writings, the New Testament, and the writings of ancient historians.
+Evidence of reincarnation can be found in the Hebrew scriptures, the Dead Sea Scrolls, early Christian and Jewish Gnostic writings, the New Testament, and the writings of ancient historians.
 At the time of Jesus, there were many competing ideas concerning death and what happens afterward.
 Greek and Neo-Platonic concepts of reincarnation, Persian resurrection, ancient Hebrew ideas of “Sheol“, beliefs in no afterlife at all, and religions and philosophies from other sources, all existed among the Jews in those days.

 Kevin Williams